FederatedEvaluation/FederatedEvaluation/README.md

 # FedEvaluation

-FedEva is a reference implementation for federated evaluation workflows.
+FedEvaluation is a reference implementation for federated evaluation workflows.
 It combines a React interface with lightweight Python services for group fairness (`Fed-e³`), performance fairness (`Fed4Fed`), and collaborative fairness (`D³EM`), and includes sample inputs for direct reproduction.

 ## Repository Contents